danlawinc/smartconnectsdk-ios-sample-app/README.md

 }
 ```
 At a time, app can request maximum 5 pids in one array. <br />
-App can use `unregisterEventPid(pids: [Int])-> Bool` to stop receiveing Event/Advanced pids via advanced channel
+App can use `unregisterEventPid(pids: [Int])-> Bool` to stop receiveing Event/Advanced pids via advanced channel.<br />

 # Data PIDs

-App can request Basic or Advanced channel to get Data Pids from Datalogger.<br />App can use Basic channel to request Data Pid that does not required to be updated continuously<br />Request Data Pid using Basic channel:
+App can request Basic or Advanced channel to get Data Pids from Datalogger.<br />App can use Basic channel to request Data Pid that does not required to be updated continuously.<br /><br />Request Data Pid using Basic channel:

 ```let isPidAvailable = gateway.readBasicPidData(pid: DLCommandPId.basic.MAFRate)```